gotthardp/lorawan-server/doc/Devices.md

 This is useful when you want to split the radio spectrum to 8 different sub-bands, but it requires custom device firmware.

+To clone an existing device, simply save it under a different *DevEUI*.

 Once the device joins the network, the *Node* field will contain a reference to the *Nodes* list.